 - For iPhone and iPad users, Autodesk SketchBook is now available for free download on the iTunes App Store.
 There’s a Pro Tools pack available for purchase inside the application (tap and select to make an in-App purchase), which contains a list of advanced tools for $6.99 (CDN).
 You can make an in-app purchase using your Apple ID.

 - For Android users, the app is available for download via Google Play and Samsung Apps.
 Similar to the iOS version, you can purchase the Pro Tools pack inside the app via your Google Play account.

 It can be installed ONLY on a 64-bit Windows machine/device.
-It is specifically designed for stylus and touch-input and was optimized for Windows 10.
+It is specifically designed for stylus and touch-input and was optimized for Windows 10 and takes advantage of the device’s performance and processing power (something the phones and other tablets lack).
 The interface has been updated with larger high-definition icons.
 To improve the touch experience, we’ve included bigger hit-zones.
 The canvas size is up to 100MP.
 There are unlimited layers and undos.

 For a comparison of features, check out the chart below:

 NOTE The UI is different for both versions.